monte-language/monte/docs/source/semantics.rst

 .. _no_stale_stack_frames:

-.. sidebar:: No stale stack frames.
+.. sidebar:: No Stale Stack Frames Rule

-   Monte has a rule known as :dfn:`no stale stack frames`.
-Inherited from E, the rule is simple to state: *No Monte expression shall require a scope to be dismissed by any expression other than itself.*
+    The :dfn:`no stale stack frames` rule states that *A Monte expression must dismiss any scope which it introduces.*

     A stale stack frame is one that isn't currently running; it is neither the current stack frame nor below the current stack frame.

     Monte forbids suspending computation mid-frame.
 There are no coroutines or undelimited continuations in Monte.
 Monte also does not have an "async/await" syntax, since there is no way to implement this syntax without stale stack frames.
+As a direct result, no partial execution can ever require a Monte implementation to reify stack frames for suspended computation.

     The policy is justified by readability concerns.
 Since Monte permits mutable state, one author's code's behavior could be affected by another author's code running further up the frame stack.
 Stale frames make comprehension of code much harder as a result.

 Many expressions, during evaluation, introduce scopes.
 When this is done, names declared after scope introduction are said to be :dfn:`visible` within